Uganda–United States relations: History

 Although U.S.–Ugandan relations were strained during the rule of Idi Amin in the 1970s, relations improved after Amin's fall.
 In mid-1979, the United States reopened its embassy in Kampala.
 Relations with successor governments were cordial, although Milton Obote and his administration rejected strong U.S. criticism of Uganda's human rights situation.

 Bilateral relations between the United States and Uganda have improved since Museveni assumed power, and the United States has welcomed his efforts to end human rights abuses and to pursue economic reform.
 Uganda is a strong supporter of the Global War on Terror.
 The United States is helping Uganda achieve export-led economic growth through the African Growth and Opportunity Act and provides a significant amount of development assistance.
 At the same time, the United States is concerned about continuing human rights problems and the pace of progress toward the establishment of genuine political pluralism.

 Relations between the two countries were adversely affected when, on June 19, 2014, the Obama administration cut funding to Uganda in addition to canceling a planned military exercise with their armed forces in response to Uganda's outlawing of homosexuality that February, which had already been met with worldwide condemnation, especially from the Western world.
 On June 20, the Ugandan government accused the U.S. of "blackmail".
 Relations have since improved under the first Donald Trump administration.

-Relations were similarly shaken in May 2023 after the Anti-Homosexuality Act of 2023 was passed.

-In 2025, Uganda agreed to accept third-country deportees of the US.
+During the second Trump administration, Uganda agreed to accept third-country deportees from the US in August 2025.